servicetitan/Stl.Fusion.Samples/README.md

 * Check out [Fusion repository on GitHub]
 * Go to [Documentation Home]
-* Join our [Discord Server] to ask questions and track project updates.
+* Join our [Gitter Chat Room] or [Discord Server] to ask questions and track project updates.

 **P.S.** If you've already spent some time learning about Fusion, please help us to make it better by completing [Fusion Feedback Form]